 - For Self-study use the Self-study Summary Form to keep the right details for your documentation requirements and submit it if you are selected for a record audit.

-Members returning from a leave of absence will have their credit requirement reduced based on the month their practice permit became effective again.
+Members returning from a leave of absence can request to have their credit requirement adjusted based on the month their practice permit is reactivated.

 NOTE: Individual member requirements may be different than what is listed as general program requirements.
 All regulated members can view their specific requirements by checking their profile in the member portal.